Strong Gravitational Lensing by Bardeen Black Hole in Cloud of Strings: Magnifications, Relativistic Einstein's Rings and EHT constraints

 The expression for the magnification in terms of SDL coefficients and the position of the relativistic image and the source is given by, \cite{Schneider:1992,Mancini:2004,Parlik:2004,Islam:2022},

 where ${\xi}$ and ${\rho}$ represents the source position and first lensing coefficient.

-In figure (5) we plot absolute magnification (A.M.) with respect to source position $\xi$ for $SgrA^{*}$ for different values of the black hole parameters $b$ and $g$.
-Magnification of first primary image is denoted by ${\mu}$ P1Img.
+In Fig.(5) we plot absolute magnification (A.M.) with respect to source position $\xi$ for $SgrA^{*}$ for different values of the black hole parameters $b$ and $g$.
+Magnification of first primary image is denoted by ${\mu_{P1Img}}$.

 It is evident from equation (\ref{am}), ${\xi}$ approaches to zero near optic axis.
 At this point magnification diverges and all caustic points lined up on optic axis and one obtains magnified image.
-In Fig (6) we have shown absolute magnification of supermassive black hole $M87^{*}$ and found that its absolute magnification is small compared to $SgrA^{*}$ in Fig (5).
+In Fig. (6) we have shown absolute magnification of supermassive black hole $M87^{*}$ and found that its absolute magnification is small compared to $SgrA^{*}$ in Fig.(5).
 In both cases, first order images are highly magnified if we turn on the CoS parameter, $b$ and magnetic charge, $g$.
-Hence, CoS and magnetic charge parameter act as magnifier agent for first order relativistic images.
+Hence, CoS acts as magnifier, while magnetic charge parameter acts as demagnifier for first order relativistic images.
 It is clear that absolute magnification decreases with respect to source position.
 Source and observer are in along optic axis so relativistic images occur symmetrically on both sides of lens at minimum impact angle.